 I filed my FAFSA form, however, I did not list Mount Aloysius College as one of my college choices – how do I add it?

-Using your Federal PIN number, you can go back into your FAFSA form on-line and add Mount Aloysius College to your application.
+Using your FSA ID, you can go back into your FAFSA form on-line and add Mount Aloysius College to your application.
 Our federal school code is 003302.
 You will also need to complete the Pheaa Enrollment Change Form if MAC is now your 1st school of choice.